Combinatorial zeta functions counting triangles: Introduction

-Note that under the determinant class assumption (which implies that the Fuglede--Kadison determinant ${\det}_{\mathrm{FK}} (\Delta_{n-1}^{(2)})$ is a positive number), this theorem says that the values of the function $\zeta_{\wh{\mathscr{T}}}$ near $\frac 1 {N+2}$ recover the first $L^2$-Betti number $b_{1}^{(2)}$ just as in the finite case (stated as \cref{theo:mainfried}).
-Note also that $L^2$-Betti numbers need not to be integers.
-They are non-negative real numbers (a question of Atiyah asked if they are always rational, which has been disproved by several examples by now).
+Note that \cref{theo:mainL2} says that the behavior of the function $\zeta^{(2)}_{\wh{\mathscr{T}}}$ near $\frac 1 {n+2}$ recovers the first $L^2$-Betti number $b_{1}^{(2)}$ just as in the finite case.
+Of course, specializing to $\pi=\{1\}$, \cref{theo:mainL2} also makes a statement about $M$ and its zeta function $\zeta_{\mathscr T}(s)$.
+The Fuglede--Kadison determinant $\det_{\text{FK}}$ in this case is just the product of the non-zero eigenvalues of the matrix $\Delta_{n-1}$.
+Still, \cref{theo:mainfried} in this case is slightly stronger: thanks to the finiteness, the zeta function is shown to be a polynomial there.
+This cannot be expected and is not true in general for combinatorial $L^2$-zeta functions.
+Note also that $L^2$-Betti numbers are not necessarily integers; they are non-negative real numbers.
+A question of Atiyah \cite{Atiyah} asked if they are always rational, which has been answered negatively by now, the first example in \cite{GLSZ}.

 Concerning the determinant class condition, the determinant conjecture \cite[Conjecture 13.2]{Lueck} would imply that any of the operators $\Delta^{(2)}_k$ defined above are of determinant class.
-This conjecture is known to be true for a large class $\mathcal G$ of groups described in \cite[Section 13.1.3]{Lueck} and \cite{Schick}.
-In particular, $\mathcal G$ contains any lattice in a matrix Lie group (and more generally any residually finite group), any amenable group, and is closed under extensions with amenable quotients, colimits, inverse limits, passing to a subgroup and quotients by finite kernels.
+This conjecture is known to be true for a large class $\mathcal G$ of groups $\pi$ described in \cite[Section 13.1.3]{Lueck} and \cite{Schick}, and then for \emph{any} covering $\wh M$, with covering group such a $\pi$, of any compact manifold $M$ (or even compact CW-complex $M$).
+In particular, the class $\mathcal G$ contains every lattice in a matrix Lie group (and more generally every residually finite group), all amenable groups, and is closed under extensions with amenable quotients, colimits along directed systems of inclusions, inverse limits, passage to a subgroup and quotients by finite kernels.

-Avoiding the validity of the determinant class conjecture, we prove in \cref{prop:nondet} that the data of the $(n-1)$-th $L^2$ Betti number is contained in the function $\zeta_{\wh{\mathscr T}}$ together with the knowledge of the number $|\mathscr T^{(n-1)}|$ of $(n-1)$-dimensional polyhedra even though we do not assume $\Delta_{n-1}^{(2)}$ to be of determinant class.

-An obvious but striking interpretation of \cref{theo:mainL2} is the following: \begin{corollary} Counting geodesic loops in $\mathscr T^{(n-1)}$ which represent a conjugacy class in $\ker (\pi_1(M) \to \pi)$ recovers the first $L^2$-Betti number $b_1^{(2)}(M, \pi)$. \end{corollary} In particular, and maybe even more striking, counting homotopically trivial combinatorial geodesic loops on a surface $\Sigma$ recovers $b_1^{(2)}(\Sigma)$.
+A striking interpretation of \cref{theo:mainL2} is the following.
+Recall first that a combinatorial closed geodesics in $\wh{\mathscr T}^{(n-1)}$ is a sequence of $(n-1)$-dimensional simplices which starts and ends at the same simplex.
+Such a sequence retracts onto a closed loop (in the sense of a continuous map $\gamma\colon S^1\to \widehat M$) in the manifold $\wh M$, which projects to a closed loop in $M$ whose base point is not well defined.
+The latter canonically represents a conjugacy class in $\ker (\pi_1(M) \to \pi)$. \begin{corollary} Counting combinatorial closed geodesics of all lengths $k\in\mathbb{N}$ in $\mathscr T^{(n-1)}$ which represent a conjugacy class in $\ker (\pi_1(M) \to \pi)$ recovers the first $L^2$-Betti number $b_1^{(2)}(M, \pi)$.